beatrizalbiero/MsResearch/README.md

   - Middle
   - Voiced

-In a trigram of phonemes, each phoneme may be ascribed features allowing for 48 possible combinations.
+In a trigram of phonemes, each phoneme may be ascribed features allowing for 64 possible combinations.
 A wickelfeature is any one of those combinations.

-# Coding and decoding functions
+# Encoding and decoding functions

 (...)